Ponyo2311/motion_detection_4ephys/README.md

 <br>
 - The outputs are a csv with timestamp, frame number, and movement for rat(s)
 - rat1 is always the rat on the left of the screen and rat 2 on the right.
-- json file with coordinates of the frame (see below) you selected for the processing.
+- json file with coordinates of the frame (see below) you selected for the processing.<br>
-3) When the directories are defined, run vpp/video_processing/getting_manual_coordinates_CLASS.py.
+3) When the directories are defined, run vpp/video_processing/getting_manual_coordinates_CLASS.py.<br>
 4) When you click on RUN, there will be an image - first frame - displayed:<br>
 <p align ="left">
     <img src = "https://user-images.githubusercontent.com/65451658/172965394-254f81a5-a4d8-4b45-8e5f-6cc7edac0ddd.png" width="600" height="400"><br>